Niranshu-Mittal/sweet_shop/README.md

 For the CLI interface use app.py

-For using UI of our app use webapp.py
+For using UI of app use webapp.py